drduh/macOS-Security-and-Privacy-Guide/README.md

 Use it in combination with DNSCrypt to encrypt DNS traffic.

-If you do not use DNSCrypt, at minimum choose a DNS resolver other than the one provided by your ISP.
+If you do not use DNSCrypt, at minimum choose a DNS resolver other than the one provided by the ISP.
 Two popular alternatives are [Google DNS](https://developers.google.com/speed/public-dns/) and [OpenDNS](https://www.opendns.com/home-internet-security/).

 Install Dnsmasq: